Aymen-Tirchi/fos-scraper/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to add new features, feel free to open a pull request.

+## attention

+you will face this error "Forbidden access" and "ERROR [object Object]," indicate that the website https://woolworths.com.au/ has implemented measures to prevent automated scraping.